Chronology

 For some of these instruments, I had a young fiddler (Daniel Forster) play sample recordings, so you can hear them on “Vimeo”.
 He lives some distance away, so he is not always available.
 (Besides, some of these were sold before I could do more than snap a few photos, so that is all I have for them.)

-More recently, I was privileged to have Jenny Estrin, Concertmaster of the Eugene Symphony Orchestra record videos for some of the instruments, to show their capacity for both classical and fiddle applications.
+More recently, Jenny Estrin, Concertmaster of the Eugene Symphony Orchestra recorded videos for some of the instruments, to show their capacity for both classical and fiddle applications.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~